Peppags/CRISPRont-CRISPRofft/README.md

 * **./A-CNNCrispr_Bio.py:** The python code of A-CNNCrispr+Bio model, it can be ran to reproduce our results
 * **./result/A-CNNCrispr_result.csv:** The prediction results of A-CNNCrispr model
 * **./result/A-CNNCrispr_Bio_result.csv:** The prediction results of A-CNNCrispr+Bio model

 #### **Note:**
-The test_data.csv can replaced or modified to include sgRNA sequence and two biological features including minimum free energy (MFE) and melting temperature of seed sequence (Tm) of interest
+* The test_data.csv can replaced or modified to include sgRNA sequence and two biological features including minimum free energy (MFE)
+  and melting temperature of seed sequence (Tm) of interest
+* [ViennaRNA-2.4.11](https://www.tbi.univie.ac.at/RNA/) ViennaRNA is widely used for the prediction and comparison of RNA secondary
+  structures.
+(Downloadget ViennaRNA-2.4.11 from https://www.tbi.univie.ac.at/RNA/download/sourcecode/2_4_x/ViennaRNA-2.4.11.tar.gz)
+  [1].

 ## Usage
 ## Testing A-CNNCrispr with test set